 We generally must pay, or be treated as paying, the distributions described above in the taxable year to which they relate.
 At our election, a distribution will be treated as paid in a taxable year if it is declared before we timely file our tax return for such year and paid on or before the first regular dividend payment after such declaration, provided such payment is made during the 12-month period following the close of such year.
 These distributions are treated as received by our stockholders in the year in which they are paid.
 This is so even though these distributions relate to the prior year for purposes of the 90% distribution requirement.
 In order to be taken into account for purposes of our distribution requirement, except as provided below, the amount distributed must not be preferential-i.e., every stockholder of the class of stock to which a distribution is made must be treated the same as every other stockholder of that class, and no class of stock may be treated other than according to its dividend rights as a class.
 In taxable years beginning after December 31, 2014, this preferential limitation will not apply to distributions made by us, provided we qualify as a "publicly offered REIT."
 We believe that we are, and expect we will continue to be, a publicly offered REIT.
 However, Subsidiary REITs we may own from time to time may not be publicly offered REITs.
 To the extent that we do not distribute all of our net capital gain, or distribute at least 90%, but less than 100%, of our REIT taxable income, as adjusted, we will be required to pay regular U.S. federal corporate income tax on the undistributed amount.
 We believe that we have made, and we intend to continue to make, timely distributions sufficient to satisfy these annual distribution requirements and to minimize our corporate tax obligations.
-In this regard, the partnership agreement of our operating partnership to distribute to its partners an amount sufficient to permit us to meet these distribution requirements and to minimize our corporate tax obligation.
+In this regard, the partnership agreement of our operating partnership authorizes us, as the sole owner of the general partner of our operating partnership, to take such steps as may be necessary to cause our operating partnership to distribute to its partners an amount sufficient to permit us to meet these distribution requirements and to minimize our corporate tax obligation.